scala/docs.scala-lang/sips/pending/_posts/2014-02-08-backticks-in-string-interpolation.md

 Permitting any characters within the two delimiting backticks, as per the language specification.

 This proposal doesn't break any compatibility, as the `` $` `` construct is currently an error within interpolated strings.

+It doesn't go all the way to a full unification of the two identifier styles - as there's no way (and little need) to acommodate the operator form.
+But it does remove at least one discrepancy.

 ## Syntax changes ##